iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

 About Position Control
 ================================
 Vertiq's position control uses a closed loop PID controller in order to achieve a target position.
 There are two unique methods that we recommend for setting target displacements, Control Angle and Control Trajectory.
 Also available is a Control Velocity which is driven by our angle controller.
-More information about angle based velocity control can be found <link to the velocity control page>.
-TODO: ADD ACTUAL LINK TO VELOCITY CONTROL WHEN IT EXISTS Position modules can also be controlled via duration based protocols such as 1-2ms PWM.
+Information on angle based velocity control will be provided in an upcoming manual entry about velocity control.
+Position modules can also be controlled via duration based protocols such as 1-2ms PWM.
 These control mechanisms are explained below.

 ================================